-- Describe variations of wind and solar in space and time (lecture 1) - Describe what you would expect from the Fourier transform of wind and solar time series (lecture 1) - What are the options for balancing variable renewables? - What happens to feed-in when integrated over larger areas? (lecture 2) - When balancing with only storage, how does storage volume depend on frequency of variations for a sinusoidal generation pattern? (lecture 4, sheet 2) - When balancing only with networks, how does network distance depend on wavelength of variations?
+- Describe variations of wind and solar in space and time (lecture 1) - Describe what you would expect from the Fourier transform of wind and solar time series (lecture 1) - What are the options for balancing variable renewables? - What happens to feed-in when integrated over larger areas? (lecture 2) - What is the correlation length of the wind? (lecture 2) - When balancing with only storage, how does storage volume depend on frequency of variations for a sinusoidal generation pattern? (lecture 4, sheet 2) - When balancing only with networks, how does network distance depend on wavelength of variations?